If you plan to host and install WordPress on Linode, you probably know that Linode cloud hosting is one of the best.

 Uptime is an essential feature in any web host, poor uptime brings down your server so it can’t be accessible, which leads to unhappy customers and search engines.

+Linode provides a 99.99% uptime guarantee on all Linode hardware, and on network connectivity.
 If your server on Linode is down for more than 0.01%, you may request a pro-rated credit for the downtime.

-Although Linode has not yet introduced a premium server like its competitors do DigitalOcean Premium and Vultr High Frequency, it’s still the fastest cloud among them.
+The old gold rule, Fast website > Fast grow > Fast money.
+Although Linode has not yet introduced a premium server like its competitors do DigitalOcean Premium and Vultr High Frequency, it’s still the fastest cloud hosting.

-We installed the Blocksy Theme, the one that we recommend all the time, and installed a starter site that has a lot of big large images to slow down the website.
+We ran speed tests on the same WordPress site that we used as an example in this tutorial.
+We installed the Blocksy Theme and installed a starter site that has a lot of big large images to slow down the website.

-Also, We did not make any WordPress optimization, neither cache plugins nor CDN and image optimization.
+Also, We did not make any WordPress optimization.
+Neither cache plugins, nor CDN and image optimization.
 And then, we did the tests.

 Google PageSpeed Insights Test: